Frequently asked questions.

 -

 A: Very little prep is needed – Abiding Wild is truly “open-and-go!”
 Each lesson comes fully scripted (we even provide fun jokes and dialogue tips for you! ), so you don’t have to plan lectures or gather lots of resources.
-At the start of each month, parents receive a simple guide with any materials needed for the upcoming weeks .
 These are usually common household or craft items (think crayons/markers, glue, scissors, watercolor paint, nature finds) and library books for read-alouds.
 No expensive or obscure science equipment is required – we designed the curriculum so that a busy homeschool mom can grab the lesson and go.
-A little upfront prep (like reserving library books or collecting a few nature items) is all it takes to be ready for an enriching week of learning.
+A little upfront prep (like reserving library books or collecting a few nature items) is all it takes to be ready for an enriching week or two of learning.

 -